 The sun has set, your eyes are heavy, and all signs point towards you falling asleep.
 You get into bed for what you hope will be a restful evening so you can be energized in the morning, but instead, you’re left tossing and turning all night.
 Not only do you wake up the next day groggy, but this vicious cycle continues night after night.

-Lack of sleep impairs your energy levels, but it can also have serious health consequences; therefore, it’s important that you get to the bottom of your sleep predicament.
+Lack of sleep impairs your energy levels, but it can also have serious health consequences; therefore, you must get to the bottom of your sleep predicament.

 There are many reasons why people have trouble sleeping, from sleep apnea to insomnia; sleep conditions can have you awake throughout the night.
-But one reason why you may not be getting proper sleep has a very easy solution that you can try tonight…
+One reason you may not be getting proper sleep has a straightforward solution that you can try tonight…

 If you think 65 degrees Fahrenheit is too cold, don’t stress – this is simply a ballpark number to achieve.
 Researchers suggest you can play with temperatures between 65 to 69 degrees for a more comfortable sleep.
 And heck, if it’s too cold for you, it’s a good excuse for you to cuddle more with your partner!

-As mentioned, poor sleep can leave you with poor health, so it’s vital you are well rested for at least seven hours a night.
+As mentioned, poor sleep can leave you with poor health, so you must be well rested for at least seven hours a night.
 Aside from making some temperature changes, here are some other tips to improve your sleep.

 - Avoid stimulants like caffeine or nicotine prior to sleep.